 "Hepcat" is our 27' custom build Ocean Runner, and is powered by twin 150 4-stroke outboards.
 This boat provides a very smooth and dry ride.
 Fitted with an oversized T-top for ample shade, a head (toilet) inside the console, and lots of dry storage space.
 It has two large live wells, outriggers, downrigger and tuna tubes.
 We have installed a top of the line Humminbird sounder/gps, and VHF radio.
 I had this boat designed with a nice open cockpit with plenty of room for numerous anglers with fish on.

 "Reel Hard" is our 21' bay boat.
 It is powered by a single 150 4-stroke out board.
-This a great boat for fishing up to two anglers on our inshore waters.
+This a great boat for fishing up to four anglers on our inshore waters.
 It has two live wells and plenty of dry storage areas.
 We have installed a top of the line Humminbird sounder/gps, and VHF radio.
 This boat has a large casting platform on the bow and stern, making it ideal for casting and fighting fish.

 I pride myself on providing "quality" equipment for my clients to use.
 I make annual upgrades and always keep up with new products.
 For rods we use almost exclusively Shimano (Tallus, Trevala, and Teramar), they have provided us with years of reliability and performance.
 For reels we use Shimano (Tiagras and Tyrnos)for offshore.
 Inshore 50we use Truth Reels (SGs and LGs), an American made machined aluminium reels that works well for our inshore applications.
 For Fly fishing we provide Sage fly rods and Scientific Angler fly lines.
 Vicious provides us with all our braided line, mono line and fluorocarbon leader.
 Quality hooks from Eagle Claw.
 For electronics we have both boats outfitted with Humminbird sounder/GPS combos.
 Down riggers from Cannon.
 Gaffs, nets, and clothing from Aftco.
 Myself and my crew wear the best polarized you can buy from, 580 lenses from Costa Del Mar.